StefanScherer/docker-windows-box/swarm-demo/README.md

 The storage of the private Docker Registry will be in the `registry-v2/docker` directory.
 On first start the first Windows Server tries to pull the `swarm` image from the private registry and will fail.

-Then the swarm image is bootstrapped from `bootstrap/swarm-1.1.0.gz` and then pulled to the private registry.
+Then the swarm image is bootstrapped from `bootstrap/swarm-1.1.0.gz` and then pushed to the private registry.

 From then on building another Windows Server the swarm image is pulled from `registry:5000/swarm:1.1.0`.